“The most fruitful and natural exercise for our minds is, in my opinion, conversation.”

-My goal is to entertain and inform those who who love books.
+My goal is to entertain and inform those who love books.
 My job is to connect with guests and help them to tell the stories they want and need to tell.

-I’m doing, and will continue to do, my very best to deliver quality content that I hope is worthy of your time and attention.
+I do my very best to deliver quality content that I hope is worthy of your time and attention.

 © Nigel Beale.
 All rights reserved.